Hip Embolization

 Our expert vascular team will review your imaging and health history to determine if this is the right option for you.

-Risks and Complications
+Risks & Complications

-Hip Embolization is generally very safe, but like all procedures, it carries some risk.
+Hip embolization is generally very safe, but like all procedures, it carries some risk.

 Common, mild side effects: